Volunteers needed for Daffodil Days

 Friday, January 11, 2013

-In appreciation for their contribution to Daffodil Days, donors receive daffodil bouquets or may also choose to send anonymous Gifts of Hope to cancer patients in treatment.
-It is about more than just giving flowers; it is an opportunity to share hope for a world where cancer never steals another year from anyone’s life.
+In appreciation for their contribution to Daffodil Days, donors receive daffodil bouquets or also may choose to send anonymous Gifts of Hope to cancer patients in treatment.
+It is about more than just giving beautiful flowers; it is an opportunity to share hope for a world where cancer never steals another year from anyone’s life.

-The American Cancer Society offers free services to cancer patients such as Look Good Feel Better, a program that teaches female cancer patients hair and make-up tips to help them cope with the appearance-related side effects of cancer treatment; Road to Recovery, free rides to cancer treatment; and Hope Lodge, a home-away-from-home for those receiving medical care.
-The American Cancer Society offers free cancer information all day, every day, through 1-800-227.2345 and cancer.org.
+The American Cancer Society offers free services to cancer patients such as Look Good Feel Better, a program that teaches female cancer patients hair and makeup tips to help them cope with the appearance-related side effects of cancer treatment; Road to Recovery, free rides to cancer treatment; and Hope Lodge, a home away from home for those receiving medical care.
+The American Cancer Society offers free cancer information all day, every day, through 1-800-227-2345 and cancer.org.